sashak007/symbolIpsum/README.md

 ## Motivation

-There's some great text generator packages out there but I've found that they don't cover some pretty common test cases, like encoded special characters, so I created this module to uncover encoding issues for automated tests.
-You can also utilize this to add some variety to your dummy data.
+There's some great text generator packages out there but I've found that they only provide ASCII alphanumeric values.
+For testing purposes this isn't ideal and there's a need for more comprehensive data, my goal with this module is to provide dummy data with accented character and other special characters specific to unicode.

 ## Installation